VerifiedGains/legal-documents/PRIVACY_POLICY.md

 ### Information You Provide
 - **Reddit Account Information**: Your Reddit username and public profile information (as permitted by Reddit's API)
-- **Brokerage Connection**: When you connect a brokerage account, we receive read-only access to your portfolio data through SnapTrade
+- **Brokerage Connection**: When you connect a brokerage account, we receive read-only access to your portfolio data through Plaid

 ### Information Collected Automatically
 - **Usage Data**: How you interact with the App (features used, pages viewed)